steveturbek/Designing-Interactive-SVGs-with-AI/README.md

 ## What is SVG and can it be cured?

 (A little history note)
 Human language is an incredibly flexible communication tool, but that flexibility comes at the cost of precision.
+Sometimes the flexibility ends up in poetry, sometimes in bar fights.
+In any case, computers have struggled with human language until the current era of Large Language Models.

-Markup Languages were created with the idea to wrap data in tags so BOTH computers and people could understand it.
+Markup Languages are a very old idea: "Mark up" data in `<tags>` so both computers and people could understand it.

+A small example

 ```
 <person>